 In this Nutmeg review, I have focused on providing you with an independent resource that can help you ascertain whether Nutmeg is the best robo-advisor for you.
 It is my finding that Nutmeg is excellently suited to some investors, but less so for others and I will go into this in more detail below.
 Please be assured that I have taken every measure to ensure the details conveyed in this Nutmeg review are my own, unbiased findings and can provide you with an impartial view of the pros and cons of this robo-advisor.

 Have you tracked the growth of digital-first investment platforms in the United States?
 Well, the UK has its own group of online wealth managers.
 The leader of the pack is Nutmeg, an investment platform that marries the shiny new robo advisor platform with the trappings of a more traditional stockbroker.

 Despite the fact that Nutmeg has famously never made a profit, the company continues to grow and it remains a constant in a market where robo advisors tend to shutter after a few years in business.
-Today, Nutmeg is the UK’s largest digital wealth manager with 100,000+ active customers and, as of January 2020, £2 billion in assets under management.
+Today, Nutmeg is the UK’s largest digital wealth manager with 130,000+ active customers and, as of the first quarter of 2021, £3 billion in assets under management.